syazarilasyraf/syazarilasyraf.com/_bookmarks/subdomain-center.md

 ---
-title: The World's Fastest Growing Subdomain & Shadow IT Database
+title: The World's Fastest Growing Subdomain and Shadow IT Database
 layout: bookmark
 tags:
   - Tech